 S. No Particulars 1 Basic OOP Concepts: Write a Java program demonstrating the concept of class and object.
 Create a class representing a 'Person' with attributes like name and age, and instantiate objects to display their details.
 2 Inheritance and Polymorphism: Implement a Java program illustrating inheritance and method overriding.
 Create a base class 'Shape' with methods to calculate area and perimeter, and derive subclasses like 'Circle' and 'Rectangle' to calculate their specific areas.
-3 Packages and Interfaces: Create a package named 'utilities' and define an interface 'Sortable' with a method 'sort'.
-Implement this interface in a class 'BubbleSort' to sort an array of integers.
+3 Packages and Interfaces: Create a package named 'utilities' and define an interface 5 Soutchle' with a method 'sout' Implement this interface in a class 'Dubble Sout' to sout an Sortable with a method sort.
+Implement this interface in a class BubbleSort to sort an array of integers.
 Demonstrate the usage of this package in another class.
 4 Exception Handling and Multithreading: Develop a Java program that reads an integer from the user and handles exceptions such as InputMismatchException and ArithmeticException.
-Use multithreading to perform a time-consuming task concurrently while waiting for user input.
+Use multithreading to perform a time-consuming task concurrently while waiting for user input. name name for som mpan

 5 Event Handling: Build a Java GUI application to handle mouse events.
 Implement functionalities to display coordinates when the mouse is clicked and change the color of a component when the mouse hovers over it.
 6 Applets: Create a Java applet that displays a simple animation (e.g., moving shapes).
 Implement the applet lifecycle methods such as init(), start(), stop(), and paint() to manage the animation.
 7 Swing Components: Design a Java Swing application for a basic calculator.
 Utilize components such as JTextFields, JButtons, and JLabels to perform arithmetic operations (addition, subtraction, multiplication, division).
 8 JDBC: Write a Java program to connect to a MySQL database using JDBC.
 Execute SQL statements to create tables, insert data, and perform queries.
 Demonstrate the usage of PreparedStatement to prevent SQL injection attacks.
 9 Advanced OOP Concepts: Implement a Java program illustrating method overloading and constructor chaining.
 Create a class 'MathOperations' with overloaded methods to perform addition with different parameter types (int, double).
 Chain constructors to initialize objects with default values.
 10 Advanced Swing Components: Develop a Java Swing application for a simple address book.
 Use components like JTable to display contact information (name, phone number, email) and provide functionalities to add, edit, and delete contacts

-Year (Semester) Course Title Course Code L-T-P-Credits 4 th Year (7 th Semester) Network Security CST414 2-1-0-3 - Evaluation Policy Mid-Term Internal Assessment End-Term 26 Marks 24 Marks 50 Marks
+Year (Semester) Course Title Course Code L-T-P-Credits 4 th Year (7 th Semester) Network Security CST412 2-1-0-3 - Evaluation Policy Mid-Term Internal Assessment End-Term 26 Marks 24 Marks 50 Marks